Hot Yoga FAQ’s

 What is hot yoga?

 Hot yoga is a sequence of yoga postures performed in a heated environment.
 The increased temperature in the hot yoga room allows an increase in stretching and flexibility and helps to prevent injury caused by stiff muscles.
 The hot yoga temperature combined with the hot yoga poses means that you will sweat a lot and burn calories during class.
 Your body will experience a huge detoxification as well.
 Drinking plenty of fluid before, during and after each hot yoga class is necessary.
+Checkout Yoga-Age for more on the practice of yoga.

 “Yoga is the integration of mindful breathing with movement that cultivates strength, flexibility, stamina, balance and nurtures not only our physical but also psychological well-being.
 There are many different styles of yoga practiced in the West.
 One of these styles, “hot yoga”, is strongly influenced by a philosophy that suggests practicing yoga in an artificially heated environment will more quickly and effectively generate the benefits associated with a yoga practice.” - PowerYoga.com